2factorauth/twofactorauth/UPSTREAM_DIFF.md

 care.

 We are able to use their changes directly, but unfortunately we can not push ours directly upstream.
-Thus, every `otp`, `u2f`, and `multipleu2f` should be kept when comparing.
+Thus, every `otp`, `u2f`, `multipleu2f`, `passwordless` should be kept when comparing.
 Sites deleted on twofactorauth.org may be deleted on dongleauth.info as well.